Havøysund National Tourist Route is a 41-mile-long stretch of road between Kokelv and Havøysund in the county of Finnmark in Northern Norway.

 At Claudines Gjestehus in Havøysund you can stay at the guesthouse or at the fisherman's cabins by the port.

-Havøysund Hotel has 37 rooms and eight fisherman's cabins and is located in the centre of Havøysund.
+Havøysund Hotel has 37 rooms and eight fisherman's cabins and is located in the center of Havøysund.

 Kokelv Sjøhus at Kokelv is an ideal base if you want to experience the nature in Finnmark.
 They offer rooms and apartments.